douglatornell/UQAR-Winter-School/outline.rst

   The tool will:
   * Create a new results directory under the results directory parent.
     The name of the directory will be derived from the model run date argument.
-  * Move the namelist and initial particle positions files into the new results directory.
-  * Move the traj.txt output file from Ariane into the new results directory, renaming it to include the model run date; e.g. traj_20160417.txt
+  * Move the namelist and initial particle positions files, and the traj.txt output file from Ariane into the new results directory, renaming it to include the model run date; e.g. traj_20160417.txt